eMedicine Specialties > Emergency Medicine > Pediatric

 • Did the child scream in frustration, pain, or anger and then hold his or her breath?
 Has this happened before?

-• In a number of cases, the monitor malfunctioned or was improperly used; however, full evaluation is still warranted.
+In a number of cases, the monitor malfunctioned or was improperly used; however, full evaluation is still warranted.
 During observation in the ED, the infant should be connected to the home monitor and to one of the cardiorespiratory monitors in the ED for comparison.
+However, epidemiologic studies have failed to show an effect of cardiorespiratory monitors in reducing the incidence of SIDS in infants presumed to be at risk.[16]

 As with any physical examination, especially in the emergency care setting, it must begin with the primary survey, ABCDs.
-This step is crucial in differentiating the sicker patients who may require immediate stabilization before taking the history.
-If the child is still having serious respiratory issues, poor perfusion, or a significantly abnormal Disposition (abnormal sensorium), taking control of the airway and obtaining intravenous access may be essential prior to continuing.
+This step is crucial in differentiating the sicker patients who may require immediate stabilization.
+If the child is still having serious respiratory issues, poor perfusion, or a significantly abnormal “D” - disposition, or neurological state - such as abnormal sensorium or with obtundation/unconsciousness, taking control of the airway and obtaining intravenous access may be essential prior to continuing.

 • Vital signs and temperature: All abnormalities must be investigated.
 If a cardiac abnormality is suggested in the history, 4 limb-blood pressures (BPs) and ECG may be warranted.